 - a.
 The maximum height of any fence or screening structure located within 4.5 metres of a road boundary, or between a building and the Central City Avon River Precinct Zone, shall be: - i.
 2 metres, where at least 50% of the fence structure is visually transparent; or - ii.
-1.2 metres, where less than 50% of the fence structure is visually transparent.

-This rule shall not apply to fences or other screening structures located on an internal boundary between two properties zoned residential and Commercial Central City Business.
+1.2 metres, where less than 50% of the fence structure is visually transparent. - b.
+This rule shall not apply to fences or other screening structures located on an internal boundary between two properties zoned residential and Commercial Central City Business. - c.
+Any application arising from this rule shall not be limited or publicly notified.

-Note: For the purposes of this rule, a fence or other screening structure is not the exterior wall of a building or accessory building.
+1. For the purposes of this rule, a fence or other screening structure is not the exterior wall of a building or accessory building.